idealo/deckard/README.md

 #### Notes on Versioning and Compatibility

-Deckard was originally built on Spring Kafka 2.0.x which is only compatible with Spring Boot 2.0.x.
+- 3.x -> supports Spring Kafka 3.3.x and is compatible with Spring Boot 3.4.x
-To go forward with development for Spring Boot 2.1.x, but also support projects based on Spring Boot 2.0.x, we introduced the following versioning scheme:

 - 2.x -> supports Spring Kafka 3.2.x and is compatible with Spring Boot 3.3.x
 - 1.x -> supports Spring Kafka 2.2.x and is compatible with Spring Boot 2.1.x
 - 0.x (LEGACY) -> supports Spring Kafka 2.1.x and is compatible with Spring Boot 2.0.x

-We will try to add new features in both versions as long as possible.
+We will mostly maintain the latest major version.
+If you need a specific older version, please check the tags or branches.
+Critical bug fixes will be backported to older major versions if required.

 #### About the project